Interplay of electric and magnetic fields in skyrmion phases of the classical Heisenberg model on a square lattice: Model and methods

 In the previous section we have introduced some of the proposed mechanisms to explain the magneto-electric coupling.
-In this work we chose to study the $d-p$ hybridization mechanism, which models the dipolar moments as:
+We considered here the spin-dependent metal–ligand hybridization mechanism, which has been shown to describe the magnetoelectric response in chiral magnetic insulators such as Cu$_2$OSeO$_3$ \cite{Seki2012a}.
+In this framework, the local polarization arises from a sum over bond contributions of the form $(\vec{e}_{ij}\cdot \vec{S}_i)^2\vec{e}_i$.
+Upon averaging over the bond directions $e_{ij}$ and considering the symmetry of the lattice, this expression reduces to an effective quadratic form in the spin components: